azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ![Entry in ServerConfigMetadata.json](../Images/07_OrgPolicy_Old_Version_Warning.PNG)

-**Continuouse Assurance:** CA will auto-upgrade to latest org version in next scheduled job.
+**Continuous Assurance:** CA will auto-upgrade to latest org version in next scheduled job.
  CA will auto-upgrade to latest org version in next schedule.
 You can monitor upgrade status with the help of application insight events.
 Use below query in org AI

  ``` AI Query